This page covers the single and add-on anti-seizure medication options for treating tonic or atonic seizures.

 - Advise on investigation and treatment

-If lamotrigine doesn’t work, one of the following can be tried as a single anti-seizure medication or add-on treatment:
+If the first choice treatment options do not work, one of the following can be tried as an alternative or add-on treatment:

 - Clobazam (Frisium, Onfi and other brand names)